mapew/Project/README.md

 the requirements modules are save on requirements.txt

+showdata.py will show all the data in database

 it is recomande to create python virtual environment first

   py -m venv my_env